Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/New-AzApiManagementVirtualNetwork.md

 ## SYNTAX

 ```
-New-AzureRmApiManagementVirtualNetwork -Location <String> -SubnetResourceId <String>
+New-AzApiManagementVirtualNetwork -Location <String> -SubnetResourceId <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmApiManagementVirtualNetwork** cmdlet is a helper command to create an instance of **PsApiManagementVirtualNetwork**.
+The **New-AzApiManagementVirtualNetwork** cmdlet is a helper command to create an instance of **PsApiManagementVirtualNetwork**.
-This command is used with **Update-AzureRmApiManagementDeployment** cmdlet.
+This command is used with **Update-AzApiManagementDeployment** cmdlet.

 ## EXAMPLES